PMP Exam Day… Five Pointers Before You Write !

 PMP exam time is always stressful and never much fun, even for the most keen.
 But it is important to stay positive and put your best foot forward.
 You have dedicated a lot of time and hard work into it and you don’t want to waste the opportunity and be ill-prepared.
-You want to get as much out of it as possible and achieve the highest score possible (by the way, Is there a Passing Score on the PMP Exam ?)
+You want to get as much out of it as possible and achieve the highest score possible.

 No sense putting everything into it and then failing to do these last few key items and causing you setbacks or put yourself in jeopardy of passing.
 Below are a few pointers to remember as you prepare for the exam, so you come fully prepared and totally on top of your game and surroundings!

 Get the address of the exam location and check it out prior to your exam date.
 Make sure you know exactly where you need to go and how to get there.
 Determine how long it will take to get to the exam location, factoring in traffic, parking and any other foreseen delays.

 You will not be able to bring in any materials with you.
 You will be provided with scrap paper to use if necessary.
 Be sure to ask for more if you need it.
 A calculator will be provided to you – either on the computer or a separate device.
 Don’t wear a watch or other accessories.
 You will be instructed to remove them and also to empty your pockets.